Hypersequent/tr-migration-tool/README.md

 ```

 **Note:** `TR_URL` must be the external TestRail URL accessible from your browser, not an internal or Docker container address.

+**Warning:** This file contains sensitive credentials.
+Delete it after completing the migration.

 ### Getting the Session Cookie